tomeshnet/meshbot/README.md

 ### Running meshbot Locally

-You can test your hubot by running the following, however some plugins will not behave as expected unless the [environment variables](#configuration) they rely upon have been set.
+You can test your hubot by running it localy in shell.
+However some plugins will not behave as expected unless the [environment variables](#configuration) they rely upon have been set.

-You can start meshbot locally by running:
+You can start meshbot locally (in shell) by running:

     % bin/hubot